-18.01 Hours of Work
+Section 16.01 Hours of Work

-- A. Department Heads shall determine the hours of work, the workdays and work week, the work schedules including shift assignments, and work periods of all Employees. - B. The regular workweek shall consist of five (5) days at eight (8) hours per day, or upon approval of the Department Head, four (4) days at ten (10) hours per day.
-Part-
+A. Department Heads shall determine the hours of work, the workdays and work week, the work schedules including shift assignments, and work periods of all Employees.

+B. The regular workweek shall consist of five (5) days at eight (8) hours per day, or upon approval of the Department Head, four (4) days at ten (10) hours per day.
+Part-time Employees schedules shall be established consistent with Section 4.1 (b) of the Personnel Policies Handbook.

-C. Employee(s) may request a flexible schedule regarding hours of work (flextime) or days of work (alternate work schedule).
+ASEA/AFSCME Local 52 & City and Borough of Sitka July 1, 2022 - June 30, 2025 Agreement Page 23 of 41 C. Employee(s) may request a flexible schedule regarding hours of work (flextime) or days of work (alternate work schedule).
 Establishment of such flextime or alternate work schedule must be approved by the Department Head.

-18.02 Overtime
+Section 16.02 Overtime

-- A. All overtime work must have the prior approval of the Department Head except in an emergency.
-The Department Head shall review and approve overtime for payment. - B. Employees shall be paid at one and one-half $(1\frac{1}{2})$ times their regular rate of pay for all hours worked in excess of forty (40) hours a workweek - C. All work performed on the consecutive seventh (7th) day shall be paid at double time so long as the Employee has forty-four (44) hours of work recorded on the time sheet preceding the seventh (7th) day. - D. Overtime shall be distributed as equally as possible among qualified Employees who normally perform the work in which the overtime is needed.
+A. All overtime work must have the prior approval of the Department Head, or designee, except in an emergency.
+The Employee's immediate supervisor shall review and approve overtime for payment on the Employee's timesheet.

+B. Employees shall be paid at one and one-half (11⁄2) times their regular rate of pay for all hours worked in excess of forty (40) hours a workweek

+C. Overtime shall be distributed as equally as possible based on operational need and among qualified Employees who normally perform the work in which the overtime is needed.

-18.03 Call-Out Time
+Section 16.03 Call-Out

-- A. Regular Employees who are called out to work outside of their regular work shift shall receive a minimum of two (2) hours of "call-out pay" calculated at one and one half times the Employee's regular rate of pay or for all hours worked, whichever is greater. - B. Employees are eligible to be paid for one call-out during any two (2) hour period, even if the Employee is called out more than once during the same two (2) hour period. - C. If an Employee is required to be on unscheduled duty for more than four consecutive hours and for every four consecutive hours of continuous duty thereafter, the Department will furnish them a meal and a half-hour at the overtime rate to eat or the Employee may be compensated for meals at the Employer's per diem rate and receive a half-hour at the overtime rate for each meal they did not stop to eat.
+A. Regular Employees who are called out to work outside of their regular work shift shall receive a minimum of two (2) hours of "call-out pay" calculated at one- and one-half times the Employee's regular rate of pay or for all hours worked, whichever is greater.
+No shift differential shall be included in the regular rate of pay or be paid when an Employee is called out unless otherwise authorized in writing by the Department Head for work performed between 11:00 p.m. and 6:59 a.m. as provided in Section 18.04 D.

+B. Employees are eligible to be paid for one call-out during any two (2) hour period, even if the Employee is called out more than once during the same two (2) hour period.

+C. If an Employee is required to be on unscheduled duty due to a call-out for more than four consecutive hours and for every four consecutive hours of continuous duty thereafter, the Employee will be provided a paid half-hour break for meal purposes.
+Any paid break under this paragraph will be treated as hours worked for overtime purposes.

-18.04 Standby Pay
+Section 16.04 Standby Pay

 A. When the Employer instructs an Employee to remain available for work in a "standby" status after regularly scheduled work hours, on scheduled days off, or on holidays, the Employee shall receive \$4.00 per hour for each hour the Employee is on standby status.

-Standby pay is only paid for actual hours in standby status.
+B. Standby pay is only paid for actual hours in standby status.
 Standby pay shall not be paid for regular hours worked, overtime, or call-out.

-Employees on standby status will be required to respond ready-to work within 30 minutes.
+C. Employees on standby status are expected to be reachable and to respond ready to work within 30 minutes.